RobertJohnston/GNC_calculator/README.md

 GNC Caseload Calculator

 There are two versions of the GNC Calculator archived in the GitHub.
-1. GNC_Calculator_DEV_Unimodal (assumes there is only one peak of malnutrition during the year)
+1. GNC_Calculator_DEV_Unimodal (assumes there is only one peak of acute malnutrition during the year)
-2. GNC_Calculator_DEV_Temperature (allows for two peaks or more of malnutrition during one year)
+2. GNC_Calculator_DEV_Temperature (allows for two peaks or more of acute malnutrition during one year)

 It can be difficult to identify the peak month of acute malnutrition and the amplitude of seasonal variation of acute malnutrition over one year.
 To simplify this step of the analysis, we can drawn from current analyses.
 There are studies that show clearly that the prevalence of acute malnutrition is correlated with temperature in the Africa Drylands of East Africa, Chad, Niger and the Sahel of West Africa.